What are the Texas Toll Roads?

 Utilizing the TollTag program is another way to pay for tolls in Texas.
 This program lets you connect a credit or debit card to your TollTag account and make tag recharge payments online.

 The Texas Toll Roads, which connect many of the state’s big cities, are a core part of the state’s infrastructure.
-While certain roads in Texas are free to use, the majority of them have tolls.
+While certain roads in Texas are free to use, most of them have tolls.
 There are a few simple ways to pass via a toll road traveling through Texas.
 You have three payment options: cash, EZ Pay, and TxTag.

-About John
+John Eric

 Leave a Comment